Twabeeric/NFL-1st-and-Future---Analytics/README.md

-NFL 1st and Future – Analytics
+NFL 1st and Future – Analytics - (View pdf)

 FEATURE IMPORTANCE, FEATURE INTERACTION, FACTOR ANALYSIS AND RECURSIVE FEATURE ELIMINATION ABSTRACT

 This review tries to examine the effects of factors including playing surfaces on player movements and by extension, their concurrence with lower extremity injuries.
 The analysis uncovers specific features and feature interactions which combined with player movement present ideal conditions for risk of injury.
 The analysis concentrates on game conditions instead of play conditions, as a quarter of the injury data has no identifying play key.
 The choice to concentrate on game conditions shows better predictive quality across different models than play conditions.